FreeCAD/FreeCAD/src/Mod/Sketcher/Blocks/README.md

 editing a sketch, then choose **Create Block** from the right-click menu or the Blocks menu.
 In the tool widget, optionally enable **Fixed Size** as the block's insertion default, then click in the sketch to choose the block origin.
+For adjustable blocks, click a second point to define the end of the line handle.
+The two points must differ.
+Fixed-size blocks need only the origin click.
 Choose a name in the save dialog, which starts in the default block library folder.
 Geometry is saved relative to the chosen origin.
 Internal constraints are kept;
 constraints anchoring the selection to the source sketch axes are omitted.